 - Finally, stand back, watch, and absorb.

-One of the true pleasures of dining abroad is learning what that country or local region has as its favorite beverages.
+One of the true pleasures of dining abroad is learning what that country or local region has as its favorite beverage.
 It can be so varied and distinct.
 We found it is as central to the experience as the food is.
 At times we have found it outshined the food.

-In Greece, most restaurants ended the meal with a complimentary shot of Mastiha, which tastes a lot like tree bark because it is.
-It takes getting used to, but you come to expect it with the bill with time, and you are disappointed when it does not.
+In Greece, most restaurants end the meal with a complimentary shot of Mastiha, which tastes a lot like tree bark because it is.
+It takes getting used to, but you expect it with the bill with time, and you are disappointed when it does not.
 They serve it with such pride and glint in their eye, and it would be insulting to refuse.
 It is a gift; accept it with the same manners and grace as any gift.

-Espresso is a classic end to a meal in most European countries, and they surprisingly seem put off when you say no. As if to question how can you digest your food without a coffee?
+Espresso is a classic end to a meal in most European countries, and they surprisingly seem put off when you say no. As if to question how can you digest your food without coffee?
 In Europe, that honestly is a good question.

-Rarely a day goes by that we don’t stop at a pub for a beer to rest our feet, preferably a dark brew.
+Rarely a day goes by we don’t stop at a pub for a beer to rest our feet, preferably a dark brew.